Testing light and heavy vector mediators with solar CE$\nu$NS measurements: Data analysis

-The analyses of XENONnT and PandaX-4T data follow what was described in Refs.~\cite{DeRomeri:2024iaw,DeRomeri:2024hvc}.
-The analysis of the paired prompt scintillation (S1) and delayed electroluminescence (S2) signals in LZ data~\cite{LZ:2025igz} follows a similar approach.
+The analysis of the paired prompt scintillation (S1) and delayed electroluminescence (S2) signals in LZ data~\cite{LZ:2025igz} follows a similar approach to PandaX-4T.
 The differential event rate is defined as